catafest/colab_google/README.md

   catafest_011.ipynb - test a sound classification with YAMNet from a web example - not very happy with the result;

-  catafest_012.ipynb - a simple tutorial about Colab tool and HTML and JavaScript with examples;
+  catafest_012.ipynb - a simple tutorial about the Colab tool and HTML and JavaScript with examples;

-  catafest_028.ipynb - basic usage for PyTorch and torchvision and upload the model to Google drive;
+  catafest_028.ipynb - basic usage for PyTorch and torchvision and upload the model to Google Drive;

   catafest_013.ipynb - a simple tutorial with settings for TPU and IMDB dataset;